-So, here is my list of indispensable foods to store in quantity for hard times.
+So, here is my list of essential foods to stockpile for hard times.
 I have tried to take into account caloric as well as nutritional content, ease of storage, shelf life, and the intangible of enjoyable to eat.
 Let’s face it, it doesn’t have to taste good to keep you alive, but it does to keep you happy!
 Never underestimate the power of a good tasty meal to make things seem better, and never underestimate the power of a positive outlook to help survive in hard conditions!

 1. Bulk Dry Goods